 With the completion of the Pavilions, Alliant Energy Center has moved and upgraded the electrical facilities for camping on the grounds.
 Camping is now located on Willow Island.
 Moving to Willow Island means guaranteed electricity - no more blown circuits, fuses, and outlet shortages.
 Security and Midwest Horse Fair staff will be on the grounds throughout the weekend and will continue to monitor camping as they have in the past.

-Please read the following rules and regulations carefully before submitting your Camping Reservation Application.
+Please read the following rules and regulations carefully.

 NEW- Featured Amenities in 2015:

 - Opportunity for 30 amp guaranteed electricity (limited number of spots available; assigned on a first-come, first-served basis; electricity included with nightly camping fee)- Sold out.
 Dry camping (no electricity) will be available if all camping spaces with electricity are filled (same nightly rate as 30 amp spots).

 - Option for 50 amp guaranteed electricity (limited number of spots available for additional charge)- Sold out.